-1 (c) Property and assets of international organizations, () TIODETTY and and to OI 1111((1111111))111 or guille cutoing
+1 (e) Property and assets of international organizations, 4 () TIODETT ana and to OI THECTHERING orgunization,

 - wherever located and by whomsoever held, s'all be immune - from search, unless such immunity be expressly waived, and - from confiscation.
 The archives of international organizations - (d) Insofar as concerns customs duties and internal-6 - revenue taxes imposed upon or by reason of importation, and - the procedures in connection therewith; the registration of - foreign agents; and the treatment of official communications, - the privileges, exemptions, and immunities to which inter- - national organizations shall be entitled shall be those accorded - under similar circumstances to foreign governments. - SEC.
 3. Pursuant to regulations prescribed by the Com-13 - missioner of Customs with the approval of the Secretary of 14 - the Treasury, the baggage and effects of alien officers and 15 - employees of international organizations, or of aliens desig-16 - nated by foreign governments to serve as their representa-17 - tives in or to such organizations, or of the families, suites, 18 - and servants of such officers, employees, or representatives 19 - 20 shall be admitted (when imported in connection with the - 21 arrival of the owner) free of customs duties and free of - 22internal-revenue taxes imposed upon or by reason of impor- - 23 tation. - 24 SEC.
 4. The Internal Revenue Code is hereby amended - 25 as follows: